EldanizAkbar/Doctor-Visit/README.md

 * Bootstrap

 ## Installation
-1.Clone the repository to your local machine.
+* Clone the repository to your local machine.
-2.Open the index.html file in a web browser to run the application.
+* Open the index.html file in a web browser to run the application.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests.